bschmalhofer/otobo-ideas/README.md

 Bugzilla is so 2000s.
 I talked to Stefan about that and he decided that Issues should be used.
 Thanks for the nice Brotzeit by the way! https://github.com/RotherOSS/doc-otobo-installation/issues/1 is the first real issue. https://github.com/RotherOSS/otobo/issues/1 had been inadvertently added.

+### Tighten the requirements

+* Define the supported Linux and FreeBSD distributions
+* Find the minimal Perl version
+* Find the minimal MySQL version
+* Find the minimal Postgres version
+* Find the minimal Apache2 version
+* Document the found versions
+* Check the requirments

 ### Other ideas

 * Check the installation instructions